Husky Puppy Howling & Barking

 To try and tackle boredom, especially if you aren’t around during the day, you should consider giving your Siberian Husky more exercise.
-Exercise and training starts at an early age, and is required for the life of a Husky.
+Exercise and training start at an early age and are required for the life of a Husky.
 Go for brisk walks or runs morning and night and see if this changes the barking behavior.
 If the barking subsides, then you have found the cause and can do something about it.

 Best Howl & Bark Control Products For Huskies

-Secondly you could try a device which uses an ultrasonic bark deterrent to keep your dogs howl under control.
+Secondly, you could try a device that uses an ultrasonic bark deterrent to keep your dog’s howl under control.

 Please remember that the crate is not punishment.
 It is not a jail!
 It is a device, when combined with positive feedback, can help improve the behavior of your dog.

-We highly recommend reading this article on crate training for some more specific details, and also check out this YouTube video to see how it can be done.
+We highly recommend checking out this YouTube video to see how it can be done.

-- You could try your local dog club, whether Huskies or general, and see what other people have tried.
+- You could try your local dog club, whether Huskies or a general one, and see what other people have tried.